mapmanager/MapManager-Docs/docs/index.md

-The landing page for MapManager-Docs
+The landing page for MapManager-Docs, this is in docs/index.md